Mission 14 · Stage 2

 Think of it like

-Like flipping a coin once per tap — not while your finger rests.
+Like flipping a coin once each time you tap — not while your finger rests on it.

 Meet the parts